-Habitat protection.
 The unique wildlife and plants of Seram are somewhat protected by Manusela National Park, an area of 2,323.2 km2 (896.8 mi2) in the center of the country, and Gunung Sahuwai Nature Reserve, an area of 122.8 km2 (47.4 mi2) on the western peninsula.
-Under Act No. 5 of 1990 on the conservation of biological resources and their ecosystems, the use of biological resources and their ecosystems in protected areas is to be sustainable, and plants and animals are to be managed with consideration of their long-term survival and maintenance of their diversity.
+Under Act No. 5 of 1990, the use of biological resources and their ecosystems in protected areas is to be sustainable, and plants and animals are to be managed with consideration of their long-term survival and maintenance of their diversity.
 Research, education, improvement of the species, and recreational activities are permitted, but other activities are prohibited (FAOLEX 2008a, pp. 1-2).